 Sort of sad to be compared to sheep but after watching the politics of the past few years in education it is so easy to see.
 Years ago herders would have a “Judas goat” to lead the lambs to slaughter, the flock simply followed never questioning they just followed along.
 Many years ago Disney Studios had a film on border collies.
 Basically they of course saved the day but one particular scene was of the flock pushing and following and a number ended up in the stream.
 A quick note about border collies they always have very short names, Dot, Jim, Bo generally one syllable, easier to say quickly when working sheep.
 Anyhow the two dogs risk their lives to save the drowning sheep and the rest of the flock and get them safely home.
 Earlier when I started I did not realize the direction and I am sitting here now thinking of teachers as border collies, steering guiding the herd, occasionally we get a Judas goat as a teacher but hopefully they get weeded out quickly.
 Occasionally we get a Judas goat in administration and they end up in power and soon are dictating national policy sadly.

 “It gives me great pleasure indeed to see the stubbornness of an incorrigible nonconformist warmly acclaimed.”
 Albert Einstein

-A bit of grounding and as I think of the bell-shaped curve and sheep and how we in education strive to have standardized everything.
-I also see Einstein that great thinker point out that even in our world of majority rules the individual can still be found and still be “warmly acclaimed.”
-Teacher friends the battle is far from over we need to pick up the battle flag and push forward this battle is about our children’s future, Please keep all in harm’s way on your mind and your hearts and always give thanks namaste.
+A bit of grounding and as I think of the bell shaped curve and sheep and how we in education strive to have standardized everything.
+I also see Einstein that great thinker point out that even in our world of majority rules the individual can still be found and still be “warmly acclaimed”.
+Teacher friends the battle is far from over we need to pick up the battle flag and push forward this battle is about our children’s future, Please keep all in harm’s way on your mind and in your hearts and always give thanks namaste.